luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Converting mRNA to cDNA uses **random primers** which causes certain patterns to be over represented at the beginning (5') end of reads.
 We expect A = C = G = T = 25% (if truly random)

 To address this you can trim the first 10 bases of all reads.
-Then re-perform alignment & assess alignment rates.
+Then re-perform alignment > assess & compare alignment rates .